fraktalcyber/lfi-rig/rigv2/README.md

 ```

 ## Laser Processing Mode - This can be used for laser decapping
 This works largely in the same manner as the framing and uses the same HTTP endpoint.
-It just omits the autoStart and loopPrint parameters to add some safety in that you will need to trigger the process using the button on the side of the device and it only runs the sent G-Code once
+It just omits the autoStart and loopPrint parameters to add some safety in that you will need to trigger the process using the button on the side of the device and it only runs the sent G-Code once.
+TaskId just seems to be random string of letters and numbers that the device can use to keep track of the task and will use it when returning information on the progress.

 ```
 URL: POST ip:8080/processing/upload?gcodeType=processing&fileType=txt&taskId=xxxxx